mmtmn/riemann-hypothesis/README.md

 inside the bin folder you'll find all scripts that were used during this saturday morning exploration of the prime numbers and the riemann hypothesis.

+everything that is bellow is the documentation on how this repository evolved and the different experiments that were binned but were intereting none of the less.

 # spiral.py